Sentinel-Guild/protocol-specification/proposals/event_driven_sentinel.md

 ## Overview

-The Event Driven Sentinel approach to adaptable sentinel combines the existing Sentinel architecture in Javascript with a configurable system for handling events with arbitrary function execution.
+The Event Driven Sentinel approach to the adaptable sentinel combines the existing Sentinel architecture in Javascript with a configurable system for handling events with arbitrary function execution.

 ## Philosophy